Lenzburg Castle: Seat of nobility

 A charter dated 1036 names one Ulrich, Count of Aargau.
 He was the Emperor's Vogt in Zürich and overseer of the abbeys of Beromünster and Schänis.
 The first definite record of the existence of a castle dates to 1077: Ulrich's grandson, also Ulrich, had taken the emperor's position in the Investiture Controversy and imprisoned two Papal legates for half a year.
 At that time the Counts of Lenzburg were among the most important feudal lords on the Swiss plateau and maintained close connections to the emperor.

 The line died out in 1173.
 Ulrich IV, the last Count of Lenzburg, named Emperor Friedrich I Barbarossa as his personal heir in his will; they had been on the Second Crusade together.
 The emperor came to Lenzburg Castle and personally supervised the division of the estate, giving a majority of the lands to his son, the Count palatine Otto of Burgundy.
 However, after Otto's death in 1200, the House of Hohenstaufen was forced to withdraw from the Aargau.
-By way of two neighbouring aristocratic houses (Andechs-Merania and Châlon), in about 1230 Lenzburg castle came by marriage into the possession of the Counts of Kyburg.
+By way of two neighbouring aristocratic houses (Andechs-Merania and Chalon), in about 1230 Lenzburg castle came by marriage into the possession of the Counts of Kyburg.
 They then founded a fortified market settlement at the western base of the castle hill, today's town of Lenzburg.

 Hartmann, the last Count of Kyburg, died in 1264 without male issue.
 Rudolph I, Count of Habsburg and later King of the Romans, placed the heir, Anna of Kyburg, under his protection and she later married Eberhard I of Habsburg-Laufenburg.
 In 1273 Rudolph took possession of the estate from his impoverished relatives and in 1275 held court there.
 However, the castle then declined into a regional seat of government, as the power of the Habsburgs shifted more and more to Austria.
 On 20 August 1306, Lenzburg received its charter as a town from Count Frederick the Fair.
 From 1339 on, Count Frederick II of Tyrol-Austria resided at the castle.
 He was to have married a daughter of King Edward III of England and had the Knights' Hall built for the purpose, but died in 1344 without ever seeing his bride, and the building remained incomplete.
 After 1369, the Schultheiss-Ribi family were tenants of the castle.
 In 1375 the castle underwent a siege by the Gugler.